bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-4.md

     ```

 !!! example "SUBMISSION"
     Create a **screenshot** in Postman (or an alternative tool you used) that shows an **arbitrary** request and response of fetching a page.
-Save the screenshot as `f4.png` and submit with the other files of the solution.
+Save the screenshot as `f4.png` and submit it with the other files of the solution.
 The screenshot shall include both the **request and the response with all details** (URL, body, response code, response body).
 Verify that your **Neptun code** is visible in the URL!
 The screenshot is required to earn the points.